gmile/strictly_speaking/README.md

-# StrictlySpeaking
+# Strictly Speaking

-A library to pronounce numbers.
-More info soon!

-**TODO: Add description**
+Turns numbers into words.
+Similar to [humanize](https://github.com/radar/humanize).

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `strictly_speaking` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `strictly_speaking` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do